tintnaingwinn/kuu-pyaung/README.md

-# Convert blade and lang files from zawgyi to unicode for Laravel apps
+# Convert files from zawgyi to unicode for Laravel apps

 ## Installation and usage